Do you ever think about what you think about? Seriously. Do you consider yourself an independent thinker?

 - You cover a security deposit before getting the service.

-- They want the transaction to be in check, wire transfer, money order, crypto, or any method without buyer protection.
+- They want the transaction to be in check, wire transfer, money order, crypto, or any other similar payment method without buyer protection.

 - They let you choose your favorite payment option, but only if you commit to their method for the first month.